nocobase/nocobase/docs/en-US/api/database/index.md

 }
 ```

-## Extended Registration and Acquisition
+## Extension Registration and Acquisition

 ### `registerFieldTypes()`